decentralized-identity/keri/docs/Q-and-A.md

 Since March 2021 KERI is a seperate DIF working group and it would possible to create a dedicated project within the working group to research smart contracting with KERI.
 _(@henkvancann)_

+## *Q How does KERI relate to the decentralized identity field?
+The concepts in KERI come from many different fields.
+KERI creator Sam Smith: "The problem KERI faces is that the decentralized identity community is unusually insular and narrow compared to most of the fields I am used to working in.
+Decentralized Identity experts focus very much on their field, which makes communications about out-of-the-box concepts hard.
+There also is very little standardization of terminology.

+Which I find odd when people complain about KERI's use of terminology.
+Just ask anyone to define "identity".

+This is exacerbated by the recent addition of many who come from the blockchain space who have either a very shallow or narrow understanding of distributed consensus algorithms in spite of spending all their time developing for that space.
+Its clear that many if not most have never bothered to read an introductory textbook on the subject and couldn't define `liveness` or `safety` or `total ordering` accurately.

+So KERI has an audience that acts as if they understand distributed consensus but have at best a less than rigorous understanding and at worst a largely erroneous understanding.
+"

 # Q&A section Why the internet is broken

 ## *Q: Why would the internet be broken?